-Selected Quotations by Hannah Arendt on Totalitarianism
+2 Quotations on Totalitarianism

 “The chief qualification of a mass leader has become unending infallibility; he can never admit an error.”